dHughes97/dHughes97.github.io/pushnotes.md

 - Testing out js to create a forum with email
 - applying css to email form on page.
 - Need to implement backend for the email form.
+10:02pm
+- Started backend for website
+- need to verify domain name with smtp on github pages side for email stuff